 We are enjoying this pretty pink-and-white pot now, but I can’t wait to see how full and beautiful it looks in another month and through the season!
 (Pssst: sign up of the newsletter and you’ll be sure to see what it looks like since I share behind-the-scenes content there.)

 I hope you let me know if you use this potted plants recipe for your own flower pot design – I’d love to see what colors you use.
-To share, you can upload a photo to AOC’s Facebook page, or tag @anoregoncottage on Instagram or Twitter and use the #aocgarden hashtag so we can see them all.
-That would be so cool!
+To share, you can upload a photo to AOC’s Facebook page, or tag @anoregoncottage on Instagram or and use #anoregoncottage so we can see them all.

 Subscribe to Organize, Plan, Cook & Beautify Your Home with Free Printables